septillion-git/QC2Control/README.md

 Both circuits are supported by the library, but basically, I suggest you first try the recommended circuit, and if your QC3 charger refuses to generate anything else than 5V, then try with the legacy circuit, changing the constructor in the code accordingly.

+## Class A vs Class B
+QC3.0 class A is mostly used for phone chargers and outputs up to 12V.
+It is supported by QC3Control and fully tested.
+Possible voltages are 5V (USB default), 9V and 12V, plus any value between 3.6V and 12V obtained by 200mV steps from 5V (or from the previous voltage reached using setMilliVoltage()).

+QC3.0 class B is more targeted at laptops and can output up to 20V. **WARNING:** this means that the Arduino will be **destroyed** if powered from the USB output voltage using one of the circuits below, and the use of a separate USB output, power supply or voltage regulator is mandatory.
+Apart from that, it is now supported by QC3Control although testing was limited, and is enabled by calling begin(true).
+Possible voltages are then 5V (USB default), 9V, 12V and 20V, plus any value between 3.6V and 20V obtained by 200mV steps from 5V (or from the previous voltage reached using setMilliVoltage()).

 ### How to connect?
 As indicated above, the library supports the 2 following configurations.
-In all cases, all you need is a few resistors and (optionally) two diodes (see next section).
+In all cases, all you need is a few resistors.

 a) Recommended "2-wire" circuit.